 Sister Norma Pimentel is the executive director of Catholic Charities of the Rio Grande Valley.
 She advocates for immigrant rights and cares for men and women along the U.S.-Mexico border.

 The Rev. Samuel Rodriguez is president of the National Hispanic Christian Leadership Conference.
 He has criticized conservative evangelicals who have spoken against or have remained silent on immigration and argued that the August 2019 mass shooting in El Paso, Texas, was driven, in part, by anti-immigrant rhetoric.
 Arrange an interview through the Kairos Co.

 Matthew Soerens is the U.S. director of church mobilization for World Relief and national coordinator for Evangelical Immigration Table.
 He is the the co-author of Seeking Refuge: On the Shores of the Global Refugee Crisis and Welcoming the Stranger: Justice, Compassion & Truth in the Immigration Debate.

 Imam Omar Suleiman is founder and president of the Yaqeen Institute for Islamic Research and an adjunct professor of Islamic studies at Southern Methodist University.
 He is an immigration rights activist and has been arrested at protests.

-Mark Tooley is president of the Institute on Religion & Democracy, a faith-based organization that tracks how Christian denominations respond to issues like religious liberty, LGBT rights and immigration, often advocating for a more conservative approach.
+Mark Tooley is president of the Institute on Religion & Democracy, a faith-based organization that tracks how Christian denominations respond to issues such as religious liberty, LGBT rights and immigration and often advocates for a more conservative approach.